jacobmacdonald02/Jacob_Macdonald/content/courses/_index.md

 [Slides Available Here](https://drive.google.com/file/d/1IAOEjmCphjMuHsU6n2VamEgAggG5tFHi/view?usp=sharing)

 The second half of the session is a demonstration and online tutorial which runs through an application of open research for the study of employment centres across England.
 Source materials, code and data are available for those with an interest in following along simultaneously or after the session.
-For those who are interested in following along in the demonstration an online a Github link will be shared which includes the code, data and walkthrough tutorial.
+For those who are interested in following along in the demonstration an online a [Github repository](https://github.com/jacobmacdonald02/OpenResearchWeek_2021) will be shared which includes the code, data and walkthrough tutorial.

 [*Online Recording*](https://www.youtube.com/watch?v=AwGaEZh4KJo)

+&nbsp

 ## [**Business Economics**](https://jacobmacdonald024.wixsite.com/jacobmacdonald/business-economics-2563)